Way back in college I used to dye everything I could get my hands on. Pine cones, flowers, leaves, wine, and even charcoal.

 The results were surprising.

 The stuff you dye with doesn't always make the color you expect.

 But not with coffee!
-You can count on coffee to give you a rich brown, and it doesn't fade.
+You can count on coffee to give you a rich brown, and the color doesn't fade.

-The yarn was on a cone, so the first step was to reel it into a hank.
+The pink mohair was on a cone, so the first step was to reel it into a hank.

 My father made me this yarn reeler - I think he loved weaving equipment as much as I did.

 Before dyeing, it's a good idea to wash out any finishes the yarn manufacturer used to make the yarn soft.
 You don't have to do this, but it makes the dye spread evenly throughout the yarn.
 And it also makes sure that the yarn doesn't have any chemicals on it that might change the color of your dye bath.

 I love Fels Naptha, it's an old-fashioned soap that's gentle on yarn, and it smells so nice!

 You can get it at any grocery store, and of course Amazon too!

 click to view on Amazon